Oscar702/First-Static-Web-App-Azure/README.md

   <li>Azure subscription </li>
   <li> Github account </li></ul>

-  <p> In this turorial we will be creating our first Static Web on Azure using a code from a repository in Github.
+  <p> In this turorial we will be creating our first Static Web App on Azure using an html file from a repository in Github.
   First thing is to create a repository on Github.
 On your browser type copy the following url https://github.com/Oscar702/az-static-web-app/generate.